Italian politician under fire for saying anti-mafia MP should be killed

-ROME The governor of a southern Italian region has come under fire for saying the head of parliament's anti-mafia committee deserved to be killed.
+ROME (Reuters) - The governor of a southern Italian region has come under fire for saying the head of parliament's anti-mafia committee deserved to be killed.

 Vincenzo De Luca, governor of Campania, home to the notorious Camorra mafia, made the remark about Rosy Bindi, who last year said De Luca was not fit to run for office because he was on trial for criminal conspiracy and abuse of office.